Ver71/colorvisionproject-Ver71/README.md

  ### Functions
 The two functions I added to the code was a void and a bool function the void function is used to show what point you got for that picture though the points add up over time and the bool functions makes it so you can only input y or n or else you will get a message saying incorrect input.
+### class
+The class that I added to the program allowed for the crewator to modify the colors in the code and the class function now holds the questions user will answer.
+How the class works in you want to put in another color all you have to do is put in another case and a new array.